marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 The details will show the following items:

 *   *Monitored*: denotes if the user will actually be monitored.
-This will be un-ticked for all new users and should only be ticked off after the user has been configured completely using rulesets and optionally devices.
+This will be un-ticked for all new users and should only be ticked off after the user has been configured completely using rule sets and optionally devices.

 *   *First Name*: sets the first name of the user.
 When set the first name will be used in notifications instead of the username which may be unpronounceable.